spartanicusxda/kernel_oneplus_sm8250/Documentation/admin-guide/cgroup-v2.rst

         the current value for the maximum utilization (limit), i.e.
         `cpu.uclamp.max`.

+  cpu.uclamp.min.effective
+        A read-only single value file which exists on non-root cgroups and reports minimum utilization clamp value currently enforced on a task group.

+        The actual minimum utilization as a percentage rational number, e.g. 12.34 for 12.34%.

+        This value can be lower than cpu.uclamp.min in case a parent cgroup allows only smaller minimum utilization values.

   cpu.uclamp.max
         A read-write single value file which exists on non-root cgroups.
         The default is "max". i.e. no utilization capping